fchmainy/awaf_tf_docs/2.import/README.md

 	1. Initialize the terraform project
 	2. Import the current WAF policy into our state
-	3. Set the JSON WAF Policy as our new baseline
-	4. Configure the lifecycle of our WAF Policy
+	3. Configure the lifecycle of our WAF Policy

 ```console